YashchenkoN/spring-profiler/README.md

 # Spring Profiler

 Spring Profiler is a small utility to benchmark of methods invocation time.
-It provides possibility to measure invocation time without re-deploying if it set's already!
-You can enable benchmark using VirtualVM!
+It provides possibility to measure invocation time without re-deploying (on the fly) if it set's already!
+You can enable/disable benchmark using VirtualVM!

 ### Version
 0.0.1